kedacore/keda-docs/content/docs/2.8/concepts/scaling-deployments.md

 - Opposite to scaling value, the activation value is always optional and the default value is 0.
 - The activation value has more priority than the scaling value in case of different decisions for each. ie: `threshold: 10` and `activationThreshold: 50`, in case of 40 messages the scaler is not active and it'll be scaled to zero even the HPA requires 4 instances.

+> ⚠️ **NOTE:** If a scaler doesn't define "activation" parameter (a property that starts with `activation` prefix), then this specific scaler doesn't support configurable activation value and the activation value is always 0.

 ## Long-running executions

 One important consideration to make is how this pattern can work with long running executions.
 Imagine a deployment triggers on a RabbitMQ queue message.
 Each message takes 3 hours to process.
 It's possible that if many queue messages arrive, KEDA will help drive scaling out to many replicas - let's say 4.
 Now the HPA makes a decision to scale down from 4 replicas to 2.
 There is no way to control which of the 2 replicas get terminated to scale down.
 That means the HPA may attempt to terminate a replica that is 2.9 hours into processing a 3 hour queue message.